-The maintenance and operation study identified in Strategy AM-1-A should use the corridors established in Strategy MM-1-A to focus investment in high priority trade lanes that support the California economy.
+• The maintenance and operation study identified in Strategy AM-1-A should use the corridors established in Strategy MM-1-A to focus investment in high-priority trade lanes that support the California economy.

 Strategy AM-1-C: Expand truck scale technology use: automated or technologically assisted weight enforcement (infrared cameras); expand weigh-in-motion (WIM) deployment

 - Identify locations for new installations of WIM stations throughout the State and prioritize implementation.
-Caltrans uses advanced technology along highways to create efficiencies in freight movement and fulfill federal mandates for traffic.
-Weigh-inmotion devices verify compliance with weight requirements electronically without having to pull trucks out of and back into traffic at truck scale locations.
-Delays occur as trucks often queue at the scales to wait for weighing and verification.
+Caltrans uses advanced technology along highways to create freight movement efficiencies and fulfill federal traffic mandates.
+Weigh-in-motion devices electronically verify compliance with weight requirements without pulling trucks out of and back into traffic at truck scale locations.
+Delays occur as trucks queue at the scales for weighing and verification.
 Technologies allowing trucks to bypass additional stops create a more efficient system. - Currently, WIM systems are lacking near many port locations and in some areas where new corridors are growing.
-Truck scale technology allows for efficient use of static scales and enforcement personnel without affecting the flow of traffic.
+Truck scale technology allows for the efficient use of static scales and enforcement personnel without affecting traffic flow.
 In addition to improving safety, the technology helps reduce overloading and subsequent pavement damage.